-Admission evaluations are dependent on reliable and valid application materials.
+Admission evaluations are dependent upon reliable and valid application materials.
 Admissions materials required for application to degree programs include the following:

-- A Fall 2011 Application for Admission - Two narrative essays demonstrating personal faith and growth and preparedness for graduate study - Two recommendation forms (on forms provided by MHGS) regarding the applicant's Christian character and leadership - An on-site interview (see deadlines for scheduling information) - Official undergraduate and graduate transcripts (all postsecondary schools, institutes, universities, and seminaries) - Official Miller Analogies Test OR Graduate Record Examination score - Photograph - \$50 application fee (nonrefundable)
+- Fall 2012 Application for Admission - Résumé including vocation, field-related, volunteer and research experience. - Two narrative essays demonstrating vocational calling, awareness of self and others and preparedness for graduate study.

+- Two letters of recommendation (on forms provided by The Seattle School) regarding the applicant's academic, relational, spiritual, and emotional readiness for graduate level studies. - An on-site group interview (see deadlines for scheduling information) - Official undergraduate and graduate transcripts from all postsecondary schools, institutes, universities, and seminaries - Official Miller Analogies Test OR Graduate Record Examination score (The test score requirement is waived if the applicant has previously completed graduate-level coursework) - Photograph - \$50 application fee (nonrefundable)